Meet our corporate leadership and advisory board

 Jenny Scanlon serves as a member on the Advisory Board at Workstorm.
 In this role, Scanlon provides a wealth of expertise in information technology and product innovation to guide the company’s strategic direction.

-Scanlon currently serves as president and CEO of Underwriters Laboratories (UL), making her the first woman to lead the 125-year-old organization.
+Scanlon currently serves as president and CEO of UL Solutions, making her the first woman to lead the 125-year-old organization.
 Prior to this appointment, Scanlon held the role of president, CEO and a director of USG Corporation, a 116-year-old innovative building products manufacturer, where she led the company through significant strategic moves throughout her tenure.
 Previously, she was president of the company’s international business, president of its L&W Supply Corporation, chairman of the board for USG Boral Building Products and chief information officer.

 Scanlon was named a director of Norfolk Southern Corporation, one of North America’s premier Class 1 railroads, in January 2018.
 She is a sought-after spokesperson on global manufacturing and building technologies in the U.S. and around the world.
 She earned a B.A. in government and computer applications from the University of Notre Dame, and holds an MBA in finance and marketing from the University of Chicago Booth School of Business.